ian-s-b/wine_websites_scraper/ww_scrap/README.md

+#Watson's wine scraper

-As it was described on the README_1.txt file this folder contains the BeautifulSoup project based on the https://www.watsonswine.com/ website.
+This folder contains the watson's wine scraper based on the BeautifulSoup library used on the https://www.watsonswine.com/ website.

 Down below you will find a quick description of each file :